-- Low Rise Medium Density Housing Code will potentially have significant adverse impacts on some neighbourhoods within the City of Ryde. - Forty-six per cent of dwellings in Ryde are separate detached homes.
+- The Impacts of the Low Rise Medium Density Housing Code will be managed to ensure a balance between maintaining valued local character and providing appropriate opportunities for medium density outcomes. - Forty-six per cent of dwellings in Ryde are separate detached homes.
 Recent dwelling growth in the City of Ryde has been dominated by high-density development and since 2014, growth in medium-density development has also increased.
 While the trend towards housing diversity is encouraging, more can be achieved.